shaynaeim/shaynaeim/README.md

 ## 🌱 Currently Exploring
 - Large Language Models (LLMs) and their mathematical underpinnings
 - Advanced deep learning architectures and fine-tuning methods
-- **AI Agentic Systems** — building intelligent, autonomous AI agents capable of reasoning, planning, and tool use
+- **AI Agentic Systems:** building intelligent, autonomous AI agents capable of reasoning, planning, and tool use
-- **AI Automations** — integrating LLMs into pipelines for workflow automation and decision-making
+- **AI Automations:** integrating LLMs into pipelines for workflow automation and decision-making

 ---